barbaralba's translation of the new testament

 "There will be synagogues long after you're dead."

-I was really happy to be alive.
-I couldn't understand why the world around me seemed in a dream.
+What I couldn’t understand was why the man made world around me seemed to persist in a dream.

 chapter 05